loveencounterflow/dbay-sql-macros/README.md

   matcher = 'select ( ( ( 1 + 2 ) * 3 ) + ( 4 + ( 5 * 6 ) ) ) as p;'
 ```

+* U+3000 'Ideographic space' does not count as whitespace in SQLite
+* we do not require any kind of word break; macros and parameters can appear anywhere, even embedded between
+  other material or inside a string literal

 ## Use Case for Macros: Virtual Types

 ```sql